 To improve query speed, Delta Lake on Databricks supports the ability to optimize the layout of data stored in cloud storage.
 Delta Lake on Databricks supports two layout algorithms: bin-packing and Z-Ordering.

-For reference information on Delta Lake on Databricks SQL optimization commands, see Databricks for SQL developers.
+- For reference information on Delta Lake on Databricks SQL optimization commands, see Optimize (Delta Lake on Databricks).

 Delta Lake on Databricks can improve the speed of read queries from a table by coalescing small files into larger ones.
 You trigger compaction by running the